yoanm/initRepositoryWithPhpUnit/README.md

     Could be a relative path (root path will be the phpunit configuration file location) or an absolute path

     Will add `bootstrap="bootstrap-path"`

+    You can also use the `--bootstrap-delegate delegateName` option.

+    Current implemented delegates are :

+      * `composer` : will be equivalent to `--bootstrap vendor/autoload.php`

+    :warning: `--bootstrap-delegate` override `--bootstrap`

   * `--process-isolation [true]|false`